brooklynrail/brooklynrail-platform/content/events/2020/09/mothers-of-the-movement-gwen-carr-and-valerie-bell.md

   changemakers
 summary: Join us for a conversation with 'Mothers of the Movement' to end police violence, in partnership with Theater of War.
+poets:
+  - person: manasi-garg
+    event_bio: "Manasi Garg is a rising senior at Saratoga High School.
+For her, poetry is a way to translate trauma into meaning, to breathe life into untold stories and unspeakable thoughts.
+Her work explores immigration, ancestry, and girlhood. "
 date: 2020-10-15 13:00:00 -0500
 end_date: 2020-10-15 14:00:00 -0500
 collections: